Last updated on 31st October 2023

 Animated demos are perfect for showcasing your platform or app while giving you the freedom to make updates and UI changes in the future that won’t impact your marketing or out-date your videos.

 For this reason, animated demos are also a good use case for platforms or software that is confidential.
 For example, if you’re marketing a banking app then you may prefer to opt for an animated, pared back representation of the software over populating a real account with dummy data.

 Both animated demos and screencasts have their benefits, but typically animated demos are better for pre-sale marketing (to drum up attention) and screencasts are better post-sale (for showing new users exactly how to use your software).

 Live action video is a form of cinematography that uses videography instead of animation.
 That means real people, real sets, real props.
 It’s one of the most common forms of marketing video.

 Live action video is a great way to personalise your brand.
 You can put a face to the name and this helps to build credibility, win trust, and show the world that behind your company there are real people with passion and expertise.

-If you’re comfortable on camera and have the right equipment, you yourself can be the face of your brand online.
+If you’re comfortable on camera and have the right equipment, you yourself can be the face of your brand online by speaking directly to camera, or creating interview videos.
 This is an inexpensive way to produce engaging video content that keeps your brand relevant.
 Here’s an example from our very own MD here at Wyzowl:

 How to use live action